bonitasoft/bonita-doc/md/multi-language-pages.md

 By default, US english strings are used as the keys for translation.
 But you could use any code or language for the keys, and create an en-US section of translations to consider english as any other translated language.
 That option allows to freely change english strings with no duplication on every other language section.

 In production, a page, layout or form is displayed in the language specified by the BOS\_locale cookie value.
 This value must match exactly one of the language codes in the `localization.json` asset.
-The BOS\_locale value is set by selecting a language in Bonita BPM Portal or in a custom widget.
+The BOS\_locale value is set by selecting a language in Bonita Portal or in a custom widget.
 If BOS\_locale is not set or its value does not match a language code, the browser language is used.
 If neither the BOS\_locale nor the browser language matches a language code in `localization.json`, the untranslated keys are displayed in the page.

 ## Tutorial: creating a multi-language page

 This tutorial explains how to create a multi-language version of the Travel Tool application page from the [getting started tutorial](getting-started-tutorial.md), adding french and russian text to the page, initially developped in US-english.
 It assumes that you have already created the Travel Tool page following the instructions in the [getting started tutorial](getting-started-tutorial.md).
-French is supported by default in Bonita BPM, along with US-english and Spanish.
+French is supported by default in Bonita, along with US-english and Spanish.
 Russian is not.

 ### Translate the text